turingschool/curriculum/source/projects/clone_wars.markdown

 * offer a way for content (ie: hours, menu, description) to be edited by an administrator (single user may be hard-coded)
 * include at least one "interactive element" as described below

+### What Not To Do

+* Don't use `ActiveRecord` or `DataMapper` -- just `Sequel` and SQL
+* Don't start into 12 features and plan for them all to come together at the last minute.
+Start small and iterate.
+* Don't try and build a more complex database schema than you need -- KISS
+* Don't let the details of your database structure leak all over the application.
+Hide them with a wrapper class.

 ### Interactive Elements

 Depending on the domain of your client, your site should include **at least one** of the following: